-The Fund utilizes derivative financial instruments in connection with its investment activities as they provide a flexible and low-cost way to structure portfolios, manage interest and foreign exchange rate risk, and capture market mispricing.
+The Fund utilized derivative financial instruments in connection with its investment activities as they provided a flexible and low-cost way to structure portfolios, managed interest and foreign exchange rate risk, and captured market mispricing.
 Investments in derivative contracts are subject to additional risks that can result in the loss of all or part of an investment.
-The Fund's derivative activity and exposure to derivative contracts are classified by the primary underlying risks: interest rate, credit, foreign currency exchange rate, and equity and debt price risks.
+The Fund's derivative activity and exposure to derivative contracts were classified by the primary underlying risks: interest rate, credit, foreign currency exchange rate, and equity and debt price risks.

-All changes in the values of derivatives are settled on a regular basis, usually daily.
-This daily settlement process acts to ensure performance of all parties to the investment contracts and mitigates credit risk.
-The Fund records its derivative activities at fair value.
-Gains and losses from derivatives are included in net appreciation in fair value of investments on the statements of changes in net assets available for benefits.
+All changes in the values of derivatives were settled on a regular basis, usually daily.
+This daily settlement process acted to ensure performance of all parties to the investment contracts and mitigates credit risk.
+The Fund recorded its derivative activities at fair value.
+Gains and losses from derivatives were included in net appreciation in fair value of investments on the statements of changes in net assets available for benefits.